 Are there plans for any changes to the law in this area?

-- free legal aid for the whistleblower.
+- the granting of free legal aid to the whistleblower.

 Which authorities are responsible for investigating bribery and corruption in your jurisdiction?